Service History

 Volunteer.
 The

-Moonlight slid to the bottom approximately twelve miles off Michigan Island becoming a total loss of $9,000 for the vessel and her cargo of iron ore valued at $6,000.
+Moonlight slid to the bottom approximately twelve miles off Michigan Island.
+It became a total loss, with $9,000 for the vessel and the cargo of iron ore valued at $6,000.

 Today